baby636/p2pvps-client/client/rpi/simple/README.md

 `node p2p-vps-client.js`

 That's it!
 Once the application presents the message `Docker image has been built and is running.`, your device is now connected to the P2P VPS server and listed on the market for rent.

+Continue by installing the [flash client](../flash-storage/README.md)